Trew Gear Cosmic Primo Jacket

 Trew Gear is a brand on the rise, and their longstanding, core men’s ski shell is the Cosmic.
 Balancing weather protection, mobility, and features for resort and backcountry days, it’s a versatile piece with wide appeal.
 And the latest Primo version ups the ante in sustainability with a recycled shell and bluesign certification.
 We put the Cosmic Primo through nearly a full season of use and found it to be extremely well made with generous storage, excellent weatherproofing, and high levels of comfort thanks to the stretchy build.
 It’s not a go-to backcountry option given its less breathable construction, but the rest of the design truly impressed.
 Read on for our full impression of the jacket.
 To see how it stacks up to the competition, check out our articles on the best ski jackets and best snowboard jackets.

-Editor’s note: We tested the 2023 version of the Cosmic Primo Jacket for this review, and Trew Gear has lightly updated the design for 2024.
-Notable changes include more adjustments to cinch down the hood, a revised hood shape, a new interior zippered chest pocket, and additional articulation in the sleeves.
+Editor’s note: We tested the 2023 version of the Cosmic Primo Jacket for this review.
+Trew Gear lightly updated the design in early 2024 to include more adjustments to cinch down the hood, a revised hood shape, a new interior zippered chest pocket, and additional articulation in the sleeves.
+As of October 2024, the Primo version of the Cosmic is heavily discounted and appears to be on the way out for the season.
+The Cosmic Classic is the most current version and sells for $40 less ($459).
+It has a slightly less burly fabric but shaves 5.6 ounces of the weight for a men's size Medium.

 Table of Contents